-Legacy Christian academy honors its top four scholars (two Valedictorians and two Salutatorians).
+Legacy Christian Academy honors its top four scholars (two Valedictorians and two Salutatorians).
 The two students with the highest unrounded, weighted GPAs will be recognized as Valedictorians, and the next two highest unrounded, weighted GPAs will be recognized as Salutatorians.
 In the unlikely event of a tie, the additional student(s) would also be honored.
 In addition, to be honored as a Valedictorian or Salutatorian, a student must have attended Legacy Christian Academy for at least four semesters, and taken a minimum of twelve credits on the LCA campus.
 Valedictorians and Salutatorians must receive a Legacy Christian Academy diploma, whereas those receiving a homeschool certificate of completion are not eligible.
-Beginning with the class of 2020, Valedictorians and Salutatorians must meet the requirements for an Honors Diploma, as described above.
+Beginning with the class of 2021, Valedictorians and Salutatorians must meet the requirements for an Honors Diploma, as described above.
+Speakers for graduation are selected from amongst all the members of the graduating class irrespective of their status as either Valedictorian or Salutatorian.